Hot Cross Bun Scroll Scones

-If you’d rather be out foraging for Easter eggs than proofing dough, these quick hot cross bun scroll scones are for you.
-So what are hot cross bun scroll scones, you ask?
-Simple.
-All your favourite hot cross bun flavours rolled into one, with a sweet vanilla cream drizzle.
+If you’d rather be out foraging for Easter eggs than waiting for your yeasted dough to proof, these quick hot cross bun scroll scones are the bees knees.
+So what are hot cross bun scroll scones?
+Simple, scrumptious and awfully good.
+With all your favourite hot cross bun flavours rolled into one, these sweet scones are perfect for Easter brunch or afternoon tea.
+They come with a silky sweet vanilla cream drizzle.

 The scone crumb is feathery light with a buttered fruit filling.
 To mimic the flavours of hot cross buns, I’ve used sultanas, raisins, orange peel and pecans.
 If you’re not partial to dried fruit, feel free to replace it with something you do love, like fresh apple pieces or chocolate chips.
 Lashings of Nutella and orange zest are rather fabulous too.
 As far as eating scones, the same day rule applies.
 They’re at their best eaten warm from the oven.
 Usually, I’ll serve them on Easter morning with steaming pots of tea and frothy coffees.